nbeversl/urtext/readme.md

 # Urtext Core Library

 ## This repository

-[
-This repository is the core Python library.
+This repository is the core Urtext Python library.
 It has no user interface and requires an implementation in a text editor (see [Implementations](https://github.com/nbeversl/urtext?tab=readme-ov-file#sublime-text)).

 ## What Urtext Is